How can we help you today?

 How to get started:

-• Join freelance platforms like Belay, Zirtual, or Upwork
+• Join freelance platforms like Belay, Zirtual, or Upwork.

-• Pitch small business owners or solopreneurs directly
+• Pitch small-business owners and solopreneurs directly.

 Startup requirements: